-SugarFree is a thought-provoking, emotional and hopeful one-hour, one-woman play.
+SugarFree is a thought-provoking, emotional, and hopeful one-hour, one-woman play.
 It explores the effects of growing up in foster care that leave young adults poorly prepared to enter adulthood and the responsibilities that go with it.
-The play was written, produced and is acted by Shari Walker, who spent much of her teen years in foster care.
+The play was written, produced, and acted by Shari Walker, who spent much of her teen years in foster care.

 In the author’s words: “SugarFree Foster Care combines the difficult journey of foster youth through my perspective as both a social worker and foster child.
 I interspersed poetry, personal narrative, humor, and real-life experiences for a theater experience that tugs at the heartstrings of our greatest human needs in the midst of the social welfare system’s inadequacies.”

 Q. Why is the subject of the play so important?